A E I O U

 The ñ is used to indicate the nasal sound.
 These

-sounds are not common in English and are not part of the
+sounds are not common in English and are not part of

-the dictionary but not in standard writing.
+key of the dictionary but not in standard writing.

 Consonant Sound Families